ozhankaraman/IstioCC/README.md

 We use c1-admin, c2-admin, c3-admin kubectl contexts to reach clusters via kubectl or istioctl

 # We follow the below steps to build up a 3 node CC Cluster
 1. Deploy simple Kubernetes 1.20.4 cluster with Load Balancer Setup.
-I used MetalLB because my cluster is working over Linux KVM VM's and generally each node is a seperate vm.
+I used MetalLB because my cluster is working over Linux KVM VM's and generally each node is a separate vm.
 1. Label Nodes with Specific Region and Zone (if you do not have these)
-1. Generate Common CA for all clusters and generate tls secret for Istiod
+1. Generate Common CA for all clusters and generate TLS secret for Istiod
 1. Deploy Istio Operator
 1. Deploy Istiod
 1. Deploy East-West Ingress GW to handle CC Communication